afontcu/afontcu.dev/content/blog/testing-is-hard.md

 slug: testing-is-hard
 ---

-In a perfect world, the lack of testing is what should require justification.
+In a perfect world, you'd face charges for writing untested code.

-Buuut we are far from there.
+Buuut we are not there yet.

+We all "know" testing is important.

+But...

 ## "...but it is hard"

 If your code is hard to test, it's because it's **doing too much**.
-There's a lot of mocking involved, a lot of possible assertions, a lot of edge cases...

-If it's doing too much, it's **hard to understand**.
+If it's doing too much, it's also **hard to understand**.

-If it's hard to understand, it's **hard to maintain**.
+If it's hard to understand, it's also **hard to maintain**.

 And one could argue that **unmaintainable code is not _good_ code**.

-If a test inflicts pain, we tend to blame the test - even when the root cause is somewhere else.
-And there's only one _other_ place: the code under testing.
+If testing hurts, we tend to blame the test.
+Usually, though, the root cause is the code being tested.

-In short: Testing highlights pieces of code that could use a redesign.
+In short: Testing highlights pieces of code that could use a [redesign](https://practicingruby.com/articles/refactoring-is-not-redesign).
 Assume that something that feels "hard to test" is **poorly designed**.

-## "...but we're late, and we need to deliver this feature"
+## "...but we're late, we need to deliver this feature ASAP"

+The G in ASAP stands for "Good idea".

+Let me get this straight.
 If you don’t have time to do it right, **when will you have time to do it over?**

-Skip testing, and you'll find yourself dealing with defects and poor quality (and thus a harder relationship with stakeholders).
-You will end up dying by reworks.
+Skip testing, and you'll find yourself dealing with defects and poor quality.
+You will end up dying by reworks and having your Product Owner talking your ear off.

 Testing plays a considerable role when it comes to code quality.
 And we already know that [high-quality software is actually cheaper to produce](https://martinfowler.com/articles/is-quality-worth-cost.html).
-It took me a while to grasp the meaning of that statement, but it makes total sense.
+We do, right?
+If the answer is no, go and read the linked article above.
+Pure gold.

 **Writing tested code is faster than writing untested code** (after the short initial slow down).

-## "...but don't worry, we'll add them later"
+## "...but don't worry, we are adding them later"

-Hahaha plain old lie.You are not gonna add them (and you know it).
+Hahaha, lie.
+You are not gonna add them (and you know it).

 The feature is live, and you have moved on to the next one.
-Why adding them?
-After all, the feature already in production, and most of its bugs have been ironed out thanks to daily usage feedback.
+Ain't nobody got time for that anymore!
+After all, code's already in production.
+Most of its bugs are gone thanks to daily usage feedback.
 Bugs that tests might have avoided, but whatever.

-Also, adding tests afterwards is **way more harder** than doing it while writing the feature.
+Also, adding tests afterward is **way harder** than doing it while writing the feature.
 Way harder.

-And way less useful. **Testing is a great design tool**.
-If you don't test _while_ you develop a feature, you are missing a great opportunity to come up with a maintainable, better designed codebase.
+And remember that **testing is a great design tool**.
+Test _while_ developing a feature is a great way to come up with a maintainable, better-designed codebase.